mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

                     variable faces[face.normal_name]

+        function exposed_faces_iterator(
+                self, position: typing.Tuple[int, int, int]
+                ) -> typing.Iterator[mcpython.util.enums.EnumSide]:

+            variable instance

+                variable pos

+                variable chunk_position

+                    variable chunk

+                    variable chunk

+                    variable block

         function is_position_blocked(self, position: typing.Tuple[float, float, float]) -> bool

-            Will return if at an given position is a block or a block is scheduled [e.g. by world generation]
+            Will return if at a given position is a block or a block is scheduled [e.g. by world generation]
             :param position: the position to check
             :return: if there is an block